ChrisButt13/ccc-website/README.md

 # Milestone Project 1
 This is my first milestone project, CCC Crypto Chris Consultancy.
-This website is designed to offer my services as a local crypto consultant to local individuals and business.
+This website is designed to offer my services as a local crypto consultant to individuals and business.
 I decided to create this website as i have a passion for crypto currencies and could potentially use this site in the future.

 ## Technologies